galacticoder/end2end-chat-site/README.md

 ## Message storage and data handling
 - On the client
-  - All conversation history, username mappings, block lists, queued messages, and file metadata are stored in an encrypted IndexedDB using a PQ AEAD (AES‑GCM + XChaCha20 with BLAKE3 MAC).
+  - All conversation history, username mappings, block lists, queued messages, and file metadata are stored in an encrypted SQLite database using a PQ AEAD (AES‑GCM + XChaCha20 with BLAKE3 MAC).
 Ephemeral stores support TTL and automatic cleanup.
 - On the server
   - Messages are stored only as encrypted payloads.
 The server never needs plaintext to route or persist messages.
   - Offline messages are queued encrypted and delivered on reconnection.